 Since its opening in 1993, Cameron Park Zoo built new attractions such as a reptile house, Lemur Island, an African lion exhibit, and more.
 In 2005, the Brazos River Country exhibit opened to showcase indigenous plants and animals found on the banks of the Brazos River.
 In 2009, the Asian Forest exhibit opened with orangutans, Sumatran tigers, and Komodo dragons.
 Cameron Park Zoo is a member of the Association of Zoos and Aquariums and the World Association of Zoos and Aquariums, and the staff provide care, training, and nutrition to animals.
 The Cameron Park Zoo not only is a recreational place to see animals, but is an educational resource for students from early childhood to graduate school education.
 The zoo holds seminars for international research and plays a large part in wildlife conservation by caring for endangered species and returning animals to the wild.

 Today, Cameron Park Zoo is home to over 1,700 animals that are given care from the staff and veterinarians.
-The zoo continues to host opportunities to learn about the wildlife in the forms of school field trips, educational events, and fundraising events, and it is one of the most visited recreational spots in Waco.
+The zoo continues to host opportunities to learn about the wildlife in the forms of school field trips, educational events, and fundraising events, and it is one of the top sites to visit in Waco.